cloudfoundry/community/toc/working-groups/foundational-infrastructure.md

 ## Goals

-* Operators have a multi-cloud deployment system that can  deploy Cloud Foundry onto VMs with a strong set of day 2 operators features.
+* Operators have a multi-cloud deployment system that can deploy Cloud Foundry onto VMs with a strong set of day 2 operator features.
-* Provide a flexible identity/authentication and credential management system for use within BOSH and Cloud Foundry
+* Provide a flexible identity/authentication and credential management system for use within BOSH and Cloud Foundry.
 * Maintain a set of databases, required for the self-contained deployment and operation of BOSH and Cloud Foundry.

 ## Scope